 Board Members may disclose information obtained in their capacity as Board Members (including information obtained in Executive Session) to the leadership of their respective Jurisdiction.
+Board Members are encouraged to advise the Board of any such disclosure of confidential information to the leadership of their Jurisdiction.
 Board Members should request that the leadership of their Jurisdiction treat disclosed confidential information in a manner consistent with its sensitive nature.
 Leaders of the Jurisdiction will use their discretion in treating the information in a confidential manner consistent with the sensitive nature of the information disclosed.
 Any information that includes an actual or prospective personnel action, personnel evaluation or any other personnel information the disclosure of which is restricted by applicable statute shall be disclosed only pursuant to agreement of the recipient to maintain the confidentiality of such information.